Support for victims

 Bringing those harmed by crime or conflict and those responsible for the harm into communication, enabling everyone affected by a particular incident to play a part in repairing the harm and finding a positive way forward. - Community Remedy

-Having your say in how anti-social behaviour offenders make amends - Community Trigger
+Having your say in how anti-social behaviour offenders make amends - ASB Case Review

-If you have reported three incidents of anti-social behaviour within a six-month period to the police, the local council or your housing provider (if you have one), you can request through the Community Trigger for organisations to collectively review your case. - NHS mental health support: victims of terrorism
+If you have reported three incidents of anti-social behaviour within a six-month period to the police, the local council or your housing provider (if you have one), you can request for organisations to collectively review your case. - NHS mental health support: victims of terrorism

 Advice if you are worried about your mental health as a result of an attack.